RJJJJ/MO_cocounsel/crawler/parsers/court_playwright_text_batch_from_selector_cards_spec.md

 - `language`
 - `full_text`

-Rule: detail-page metadata is authoritative when successfully parsed; source-list metadata remains as a non-authoritative reference.
+Rule: detail-page metadata is authoritative when successfully parsed; source-list metadata remains as a non-authoritative reference for debugging and comparison.

+Because Macau Courts sentence/TXT pages are semi-structured rather than strictly template-driven, detail metadata is treated as best-effort enrichment.
+Missing `detail_case_number`, `detail_decision_date`, or `detail_title_or_issue` does not by itself invalidate an otherwise successful text extraction result.

 ## Quality checks